-Tax losses carried forward to later income vears
+Tax losses carried forward to later income years

-Show at U the undeducted amount of tax losses incurred by the trust that can be carried forward to the 2007-08 income year under section 36-15 of the ITAA 1997.
+Show at U the undeducted amount of tax losses incurred by the trust that can be carried forward to the 2008-09 income year under section 36-15 of the ITAA 1997.

-Net exempt income reduces a current year tax loss and, to the extent of any excess, reduces prior year tax losses.
+Net exempt income reduces a current year tax loss.
+If there is any excess exempt income, then the prior year tax losses will be reduced.
 Tax losses carried forward may be affected by the commercial debt forgiveness provisions - see appendix 4.

-If the income injection test in Division 270 of Schedule 2F to the ITAA 1936 prevents the trust from fully claiming a deduction in the 2006-07 income year, include the amount which the trust cannot claim in the 2006-07 income year under Division 270 in the amount shown at U, and fully include the amount of the 'scheme assessable income' within the meaning of Division 270 in the amount of total net income of the trust shown at item.
-23 Total net income or loss
+If the income injection test in Division 270 of Schedule 2F to the ITAA 1936 prevents the trust from fully claiming a deduction in the 2007-08 income year, include the amount which the trust cannot claim in the amount shown at U. Include the full amount of the 'scheme assessable income' within the meaning of Division 270 in the amount of total net income of the trust shown at item 26 Total net income or loss.